 Reason #1 Why Your Energy Bills Haven’t Gone Down With Solar Panels

-High energy bills can be caused from leaky ductwork, improperly sized ductwork, airflow issues, high air leakage, insulation, appliances and motors, energy habits, being on the wrong utility plan, or excessive heat gain.
+High energy bills can be caused from leaky ductwork, improperly sized ductwork, airflow issues, high air leakage, insulation, appliances and motors, energy habits or excessive heat gain.
 Solar panels won’t necessarily address these issues which is why having an energy audit can be useful in identifying and correcting these “low hanging fruit” items first, ideally before solar panels are installed.
+Even in newer, energy efficient homes we've found rooms with missing insulation or wrong sized ductwork.

 Reason #2 Why Your Energy Bills Haven’t Gone Down With Solar Panels